 What’s your relationship with Islington Mill and can you describe what the Mill means to you?

-I am a visual artist based in the studios at Islington Mill and more recently have become a Board member and a Temporary Custodian.
+I am a visual artist based in the studios at Islington Mill and more recently have become a Board member and a Co-Director.
 I have memories stretching right back to the early days of the Mill.
 I have met so many incredible people who have passed through its doors and have witnessed physical changes to the building itself, and the development of communities here.

 The Mill is at the heart of my art practice.
 It’s the place where I make work in my studio before exhibiting in the UK and internationally, but the Mill provides much more for me than just a pleasant production space.
 The Mill is not limited to one particular artistic field, resulting in an environment where ideas can be shared and can grow with many perspectives.
 This has been a big contributing factor to the way I work, how I communicate with others and how I think creatively.
 Here I have both a studio where I can work privately and uninterrupted, and then step out of my room into a community where I can be actively involved and collaborate in many different ways.